otp2/niso-abuaf/README.md

 - **TailwindCSS**: A utility-first CSS framework for rapid UI development
 - **Shadcn UI**: A collection of reusable components built with Radix UI and Tailwind CSS
 - **Framer Motion**: A production-ready motion library for React to create fluid animations (if needed)

-- **Markdown**: Content is stored as markdown files for easy editing and maintenance
+### Development Approach
+The website will be built with React components containing the content directly.
+The markdown files in the `/docs` directory serve as reference material only and will not be processed by the application.
+This approach allows for complete design control and optimal performance.

+### Brand Identity

+The website uses a sophisticated color palette with teal/aqua primary colors (#007E87, #00575E) complemented by warm gold accents (#D4AF37).
+The design aims to convey academic credibility, financial expertise, and modern digital sophistication.

+Typography uses Source Serif Pro for headings (to convey academic authority) and Inter for body text (for readability and modern feel).

-Currently, the repository contains only the markdown content files.
+Currently, the repository contains reference documentation and branding guidelines.
 The full Next.js/React implementation will be added in future updates.

 ## Next Steps

 1. Set up a Next.js project structure
-2. Design and implement React components to display the content
+2. Design and implement React components with the content from reference files
 3. Create a responsive layout
 4. Implement navigation between different sections
 5. Add PDF viewing capabilities for linked documents